Dyuvarov/Dining-philosophers/Readme.md

 2) lifetime (milliseconds) - how long philosopher can live since the start of last meal.
 3) time to eat (milliseconds) - how long does it take for a philosopher to eat
 4) time to sleep (milliseconds) - how long does it take for a philosopher to sleep
 5) (OPTIONAL) number of times each philosopher must eat - if all philosophers eat at least the "number of times each philosopher must eat" simulation will stop.
 If not specified, the simulation will stop only at the death of a philosopher.

+![] (philo.gif)